bueller2298/daggerheart-srd/Session Notes/Session 1.md

 The vision shifts.
 Shame, sorrow, and a simmering rage fill you, a small, burning ember of righteous fury that quickly grows into a roaring inferno.
 It whispers a new word to you, a new name, one that would define your path forward.

 Days, then weeks, then months pass in a flash of cold wind and hungry nights.
 The vision shifts, and you are no longer the same.
 Your body has grown, hardened by hardship.
 The whisper of **Vengeance** becomes a roar in your ears.
 You need to become strong, to learn the ways of the fight.
-You travel far, seeking a teacher who could forge you into the weapon you needed to be.
+You travel far, seeking a teacher who could forge you into the weapon you needed to be, until eventually hunger, thirst, and fatigue set in.
+When it seems y

 The vision focuses on a single place, a person.
 The training wasn't a long, slow lesson, but a brutal crash course born of desperation.
 The teacher was a hard and unforgiving taskmaster, but they understood your fury.
 Their final lesson was about transforming that rage into something more than just a weapon.
 They spoke of how your anger was a kind of fuel, but that fuel could either burn you to ash or give you the power to soar.